mdeuschle/Poke3/README.md

 # Poke3
-Pokemon app featuring API calls with details of all Pokemons
+Pokemon deck app featuring all Pokemon and their details.

 ####API calls
 ####Stack Views